ash0080/gun.doc.cn/API-(v0.3.x).md

      will likely list the exposed options.
      [Here is a list of such modules...](https://github.com/amark/gun/wiki#modules)

-   - `options.init` is a boolean that tells the system whether you want to implicitly create data if it doesn't exist.
+   - `options.init` is a boolean that tells the system that you want to explicitly create data if it doesn't exist.

 ### Examples
 Sync with one peer